Achievable logoAchievable logo

 • One attempt allowed

-Sometimes there are only a certain number of shares available at specific prices in the market.
-For example, a customer places an order to buy 1,000 shares of stock at $50, but only 500 are available.
 In this case, an all or none (AON) order would not execute until all 1,000 shares were available at $50 or less.
-With AON orders, the brokerage firm attempts to fill the order until the order is canceled (multiple attempts allowed).
+With AON orders, the brokerage firm keeps trying to fill the order until the customer cancels it (multiple attempts allowed).

-In the same situation, an immediate or cancel (IOC) order would fill the 500 shares at $50, then cancel the rest of the order.
-Essentially, the customer requests an immediate purchase of as many shares at the price they specified.
-The brokerage firm has one try to get as many shares as they can, then cancels the rest.
+In the same situation, an immediate or cancel (IOC) order would fill the 500 shares available at $50 and then cancel the remaining 500 shares.
+In other words, the customer wants an immediate execution for as many shares as possible at the specified price.
+The firm gets one attempt to fill what it can and then cancels the rest.

-Fill or kill (FOK) orders are the most stringent order specification that requires all of the shares to be filled immediately.
-In the same situation, the order would be canceled with only 500 of the 1,000 shares available.
+Fill or kill (FOK) orders are the most stringent.
+They require the entire order to be filled immediately.
+In the same situation, because only 500 of the 1,000 shares are available at $50, the order would be canceled.

 Buy me 100 shares of Target stock (TGT) sometime today.

-The investor did not provide any price or time instructions (other than to get it done today).
-In most cases, NH orders are sent to floor brokers, who then make the time and/or price determination based on market dynamics.
+Here, the investor doesn’t provide price instructions or a specific execution time (other than completing it today).
+In most cases, NH orders are sent to floor brokers, who decide on timing and/or price based on market conditions.

-NH orders usually take place by the end of the trading day.
-If this does not occur, the financial firm must either cancel the order or have power of attorney (POA) on file.
-If you recall from the SIE exam, any order requiring time and/or price discretion for more than a day is a discretionary trade requiring a POA.
-If the firm has a POA, they can attempt to fill the order the next day.
-If not, they must cancel the order and wait for the customer to renew it.
+NH orders are typically completed by the end of the trading day.
+If the order is not completed, the firm must either cancel it or have power of attorney (POA) on file.
+As you may recall from the SIE exam, any order that gives time and/or price discretion for more than one day is a discretionary trade and requires a POA.
+If the firm has a POA, it can continue trying to fill the order the next day.
+If not, it must cancel the order and wait for the customer to renew it.

-Another unique order submission is known as a proceeds transaction.
-This type of trade involves selling a security and using the sales proceeds to purchase another security.
-Investors commonly utilize proceeds transactions when rebalancing their portfolios (selling “overweight” allocations and buying “underweight” allocations).
+Another unique order submission is a proceeds transaction.
+This involves selling one security and using the sale proceeds to buy another security.
+Investors often use proceeds transactions when rebalancing their portfolios (selling “overweight” allocations and buying “underweight” allocations).

 Key points